Undergraduate Department of History

 IDS 2419.
 Cultures of Medicine (3).
 This course explores the relationship between various groups of humans and them microbes they encounter.

 IDS 2681.
 Digital Microhistory Lab (3).
 This course brings together microhistory, urban history, and digital history.
 Students collect comprehensive data about the events in a single city in a single year, through close reading of an English-language daily newspaper published in that city.
-They gather much of this data using digital methods and then work together to represent those events in a Website that employs a variety of digital communication tools.
+They gather much of this data using digital methods and then work together to represent those events using a variety of digital communication tools.

 IDS 3198.
 Terrorism in Historical Perspective (3).
 This course examines the history of terrorism as both an idea and a political strategy, with particular focus on the nineteenth and twentieth centuries.
 It emphasizes the need for understanding terrorism and related forms of political violence within a systematic framework that takes into account the roles of anti-terrorist policies, police activities, and political debate in shaping not only the public perception of terrorism but also the self-perception of those who would adopt it as a tactic.